harsh2338/DBS-Medicine-Review/README.md

-Repo for the Database Course project for Spring 2020 in NITK, Surathkal by team Harshavardhan.
+# medrev
+Repository for the WTA-254 project.